Differences between Syncs

 Suggestion: You can use the "File Sync" in Disk Master.

-If you add or modify files in the source, the added or modified files will be synced to the destination directory after the next successful sync.
+If you add or modify files in the source, the changes will be synced to the destination directory after the next successful sync.

-But if you add, modify or delete a file in the destination directory, the corresponding file in the source directory will always remain unchanged.
+If you add, modify or delete a file in the destination directory, the corresponding file in the source directory will remain unchanged.

 Differences Between Syncs File Sync Settings

-There is also a “Verify the integrity of files in the destination directory during synchronization” option.
-This option is especially useful if a file is lost or deleted in the destination directory.
-The missing files will always be synced from the source to the destination directory to ensure the integrity of files only if the file is still in the source directory.
+There is also a "Verify the integrity of files in the destination directory during synchronization" option, which is useful if a file is lost or deleted in the destination directory, ensuring missing files are synced from source to destination if still in the source.

 Case2: You would like to always keep the target directory files exactly the same as the files in the source directory.